Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 To start the agent, you must first decrypt the password and then place the decrypted value in the corresponding environment variable that the agent is using.

 This script below shows how to decrypt an encrypted password and place the value in the environment given as an argument of the script.
-You will be prompt to enter the encryption key that have used during the encryption phase.
+You will be prompted to enter the encryption key that was used during the encryption phase.
 If you don't supply the correct key, the password will not be decrypted.

 **decrypt.sh script content**: